-1. Does the Realtor work for the Seller or the Buyer ?
-Generally the Real Estate Agent is an agent for the SELLER of the property since this is the individual that pays the real estate commission.
-If the Real Estate Agent has a signed contract with the client that is a Buyer to represent him as a “buyers agent” then the agency relationship changes and the agents fiduciary duty must be to the Buyer.
-In my view the real estate agent should make it clear from the outset for which party he is acting for.
+1. Does the Real Estate agent work for you as the Buyer or do they work for the Seller.
+This is the first question you need to address.
+Generally the Real Estate Agent is an agent for the Seller of the property beacause this is the person that will pay them t the real estate commission.
+If the Real Estate Agent has a signed contract with the Buyer to represent their interest then we have what is called “buyers agent” and the agency relationship changes since the agents fiduciary duty must be to the Buyer.
+In my view the real estate agent should make it clear from the outset who they are representing to avoid conflicts of interest during the transaction.

 2. What the Real Estate Agent Should do.